 Super Bowl XXXVIII, broadcasted on 2/1/2004 from Houston, Texas on the CBS network, was noted for a controversial halftime show in which Janet Jackson’s bare breast was exposed by Justin Timberlake in what was referred to as a “wardrobe malfunction”.
 A record $550,000 fine was levied by the FCC, as well as an increase of FCC fines per indecency violation from $27,500 to $325,000.

-This year’s Super Bowl 51 or LI in Houston will air on Feb.
-5, 2017 on FOX.
+This year’s Super Bowl 53 or LIII in Minneapolis will air on Feb.
+4, 2018 on NBC.
 And the biggest advertiser?
-It will be FOX, promoting its own shows.
+It will be NBC, promoting its own shows.

 The Marketing Mix is the combination of four elements, called the 4P’s: